Mike Smick UX Sketch Sub Page Image

 Tell me about yourself.

-I’m a hybrid designer/developer with a passion for creating products and improving user experiences.
+I’m a hybrid digital designer/developer with a passion for creating products and improving user experiences.
 My professional journey reflects a dynamic career path driven by curiosity and a love for collaborative work.
+I love talking shop and new ideas.
+I live for that.

-Starting in computer support, I quickly learned the nuances of technical communication and corporate language.
+My first professional role in technical support at a telecommunications company, I quickly learned the nuances of technical writing and corporate linguistics.
 My early career included roles as a project manager and trainer in the yearbook publishing industry, where I became an expert in creative software, even authoring technical manuals and creating video tutorials before YouTube’s era.

 My professional evolution took me through web design, front-end development, and ultimately to User Experience design – a field that perfectly matches my strengths.
-I thrive in interactive environments, preferring collaborative problem-solving over isolated work.
-Unlike many developers who need deep focus, I’m energized by understanding complex systems and designing solutions that serve diverse user needs.
+I thrive in environments where I can ask a lot of questions about how a product is used and extrapolating how to build it from aggregating the information I gather.
+Ideally in my roles there’s only very short periods of isolated work.
+Unlike many developers who need deep focus, I’m energized by understanding complex systems via speaking with stakeholders and users and providing something of value for them, which I can iterate quickly.

 What are your greatest strengths?